 While you may not be able to see Mt McKinley from a cruise ship, this is one of the must see’s if you take a cruise tour!

 5. The excursions fill up quickly.
-This year, clients wanted to take the White Pass train in Skagway up and the bus down and the only time they could get that itinerary was at 8:30am.
+A couple of years ago, clients wanted to take the White Pass train in Skagway up and the bus down and the only time they could get that itinerary was at 8:30am.
 They really wanted a noon excursion but they booked in March and everything was already booked.
 Just as with the # of seats on the bus of a cruise tour, the excursions are going to fill up quickly, too.

 So what does My Vacation Lady recommend?